Kha03/salary_management_project/README.md

 # salary_management_project
-run sql file in sqlsever database, and run log file in gui
+run sql file in sqlsever database, and run login file in gui